mrismanaziz/Reforestation/README.md

-## How do you make holy water?
-You boil the hell out of it.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.